As Alfred Hitchcock once claimed: “Revenge is sweet and not fattening.”

 Hindley, Chapter 17

 This is just a tiny part of quotes about revenge in Wuthering Heights.
-Look here to find more.
+Look at this website to find more.

 🧟 Revenge in Literature: How to Write a Frankenstein Revenge Essay